But since the lives of dogs and cats can be unpredictable, it’s important to be prepared for any unexpected costs – and give yourself peace of mind.

 What does pet insurance cover?

-That depends on your insurer and the policy that you choose.
+That depends on the pet insurance policy that you choose.
 Some basic pet insurance policies, for example, only cover accidents, whereas more comprehensive policies will cover illnesses and more.
-Below are some of these key terms you may encounter when searching for a pet insurer:
+Below are some of these key terms you may encounter when searching for pet insurance.

 - Accidental injury: Physical harm or injury that arises from specific events.